-The thyroid is a small, butterfly-shaped gland that controls the metabolism and energy.
+The thyroid is a small, butterfly-shaped gland that controls metabolism and energy.
 This small gland is famous as the Master gland of our complex interdependent endocrine system (glands and hormones).
 It’s the trigger that controls the hormonal network by producing several hormones which transfer energy to every cell of the body.
 The gland acts as a “head” of our metabolism.
-Despite of its small size, it is very important gland of the human body which affects the whole body functions directly or indirectly.
+Despite its small size, it is the very important gland of the human body which affects the whole body functions directly or indirectly.
 It is present at the base of the neck.

-According to American Thyroid Association, about 27 million Americans have a thyroid disorder.
+According to the American Thyroid Association, about 27 million Americans have a thyroid disorder.
 And the alarming situation is that 60% of those with these disorders are unaware of their condition and remain undiagnosed.

 20 grams in weight and about 3-4 inches long, the small but powerful thyroid is the production house of hormones which also store them.
 It helps the body use energy, stay warm and keep the brain, heart, muscles and other organs working in a proper way.

-Here are some important facts you should know about thyroid gland.
+Here are some important facts you should know about the thyroid gland.
 As this gland is very important for your whole body’s functions, you should be conscious about thyroid’s proper functionality.
 If you feel any of the symptoms related to thyroid’s disorders, you should immediately consult the best Endocrinologist in Lahore and other main cities of Pakistan through Marham.

 - The thyroid produces two significant hormones T3 (tri-iodothyronine) and T4 (thyroxine).
 The over and underproduction of these hormones produces significant changes in one’s health.
-Another hormone calcitonin is also produced by the thyroid gland which regulates calcium stores in our body and helps in bone-building process.
+Another hormone calcitonin is also produced by the thyroid gland which regulates calcium stores in our body and helps in the bone-building process.

 - Iodine is essential for the formation of both T4 and T3 hormones.

-- T4 is inactive form which readily converts to T3 in our liver in significant amounts.
+- T4 is an inactive form which readily converts to T3 in our liver in significant amounts.
 So proper liver functioning is also necessary for thyroid health.

 - T3 affects nutrient absorption from carbohydrates and fats, the rate of protein metabolism, the rate of food digestion, muscle building, oxygen utilization in cells and energy production efficiency in the cells.

 - Thyroid hormone production is controlled by the hypothalamus (brain part) and pituitary gland (located in the brain).
-So the proper functioning of brain and pituitary gland is required for the optimal balance in the body with the help of thyroid hormones.
+So the proper functioning of the brain and pituitary gland is required for the optimal balance in the body with the help of thyroid hormones.

 - Dopamine, a neurotransmitter, stimulates the hypothalamus to release TSH (thyroid stimulating hormone) and as a result, influences T3 production.
 Dopamine is made from the amino acid tyrosine, so consuming good quality proteins (containing tyrosine) is important to both for thyroid and brain health.